regenrek/regenrek-blog-11ty/src/posts/2019-06-06-how-to-nuxt-vuejs-side-navigation.md

 If you have just started with vue, react, angularjs, ... you mostly need a bit time to understand how you can *share data between two components* or *share global state between components*.
 Just google around if you need more info on that.
 Mostly you will find solving these problems with `vuex`. {.tip}

-In fact, there is just one `variable` which we need to share between these two components: isBurgerActive or isPanelOpen (isPanelopen) @TODO.
+In fact, there is just one prop which we need to share between these two components.
+This means we can replace - isBurgerActive inside Burger and isPanelOpen inside Sidebar with .
 With this information, we can build our `store` with `Vue.observable()`

 ### 6.1 Creating the store with `Vue.observable`